Aakash990/DSA/README.md

 # DSA
-Currently, this repository contains the dynamic memory allocation and sorting algorithm in c++.
+Currently, this repository contains the dynamic memory allocation ,linked list and sorting algorithm in C programming language.